Chapter 2:

 “We believe she’ll go to Shinjuku.
 Particularly to the red-light district, where there’s a lot of negative energy and wandering spirits that are easy to corrupt and curse.”

-Satsuki took a second to take the information in.
+Satsuki took a second to take in that information.

 “So you think that the Leech’ll go there to grow her army?”